Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-test-aad/HOW_TO_RUN_AAD_INTEGRATION_TEST_IN_LOCALHOST.md

 ### Create groups
 1. Create 2 groups: group1 and group2.
 Add user1 in group1, and user2 in group2.
-Refs: [Create a basic group and add members using Azure Active Directory][Create a basic group and add members using Azure Active Directory]
+Refs: [Create a basic group and add members using Azure Active Directory]

 2. (Optional.
 Skip this step if you don't run `AADGroupsCountIT`, or you can ignore the test failure of `AADGroupsCountIT`) Create 111 groups: from `group1` to `group111`.
 Add `user1` into these groups.
 It's used in `AADGroupsCountIT`.